 Welcome to our page 'English Matters'.
 Here you will find information to help you support your child's learning in reading and writing.

 Phonics is taught throughout Reception and Key Stage 1; the children have daily phonics lessons when they learn the sounds needed to enable them to become proficient readers and writers.
-They also learn 'tricky words' and 'common exception words'.
+They also learn how to spell 'Common Exception Words' (CEWs) that do not always follow the traditional rules of phonics.
+We would really appreciate your support in learning these words at home so please see the documents below for our termly spelling lists.

 At CKIS, we want children to be inspired to write!
 We aim for them to develop the skills needed to become independent and creative writers.
 Please encourage your children to write whenever and wherever about whatever interests them.
 Support them to apply the phonic knowledge they've learned to sound out words independently - please don't worry about every word being spelt correctly in the early stages of writing.
 However, encourage the children to read through what they have written to check it makes sense and to check for errors that they may have made.
 Please see the links below for details of 'common exception words'/'tricky words' that we would expect children to spell correctly and for information about phases.